 Why Do I Need a Storage Controller?

-In any computer system, be it a PC, workstation or server, data is stored on drives - either HDDs or SSDs.
-You can learn more about which type of drive will best suit your storage needs in our Enterprise Drives Buyers Guide.
-In a client system such as a laptop a single storage drive may be sufficient for all your needs, however in infrastructure systems such as servers several drives may be required as data expands.
+Typically, servers and storage arrays will contain a far greater number of storage drives - either HDDs or SSDs - than say a PC or workstation.
 A storage controller is the device that allows you to pool your drives into a single unit, so the system sees a total drive capacity rather than individual drives.
-This can be multiple internal drives within a system, or drives within an external storage array.
-The controller may also offer the ability to configure RAID.
+This can be multiple internal drives within a system and / or drives within an external storage array.
+The storage controller may also offer the ability to configure RAID.
 RAID stands for redundant array of independent disks and it is essentially spreading the data over multiple drives to remove the chance of a single point of failure.
 With RAID also comes the ability to hot-swap drives - meaning there is no need to power off the system to replace or upgrade a drive.
 There are two main types of storage controller cards, as shown in the tabs below.

 Host Bus Adapters